-I have a friend moving to North Dakota and she posts updates on what the temperature is like on a given day up where she’s getting ready to move.
-Right now, they’re looking at wind chills in the single digits, and we’re just headinginto November.
+I had a friend who moved to North Dakota and she would post updates on what the temperature is like on a given day once she got there.
+She's been posting in October and they would be looking at wind chills in the single digits.

 But what you may not know is that the traditional measures and expectations for cold flow temperatures of diesel fuel are changing.
 And not for the better.
-If you don’t take this into account, you run the real risk of expensive problems when you don’t expect them.
+You can account for these if you're willing to change the way you think about cold-weather diesel treatment.
+Otherwise, you run the real risk of winter fuel problems when you don’t expect them.

 Better Diesel Filters Mean More Problems In The Cold